ForgeRock/forgeops/etc/ds/README.md

 Repeat the above PVC for ds-data-idrepo-1 and ds-data-idrepo-2.
 If you use the ds-operator you can initialize a cluster by specifying the snapshot in the Custom Resource Spec.

+## Adhoc Restore Job

+[ds-restore-volume](ds-restore-volume) performs an adhoc "one shot" restore.

+You need to edit this example.
+The basic process is:

+* Edit ds-restore-volume/restored-data-pvc.yaml and ds-restore-volume/take-snap.yaml
+* Run the restore.
+This will not only create a PVC with the resotred data called "restored-ds-data" but also will create a snapshot of the PVC called "restored-ds-data-snapshot".

+`kustomize build ds-restore-volume | kubectl apply -f -`

+To re-run this job, first remove the existing job `kubectl delete job/ds-restore`.

+NOTE: Subsiquently the "restored-ds-data-snapshot" snapshot can be used in conjuction with the [ds-operator](https://github.com/forgerock/ds-operator) to be the initilization source of the data volume.

 ## Operational notes